To help you survive the winter months, I’m sharing how I manage seasonal depression. Keep your mood from getting gloomy, too!

 First off, I want to say I feel pretty stupid talking about seasonal depression,.

 To think that my mental and emotional health is influenced by the weather is a strange and somewhat embarrassing concept.
 Nonetheless, I can’t help but notice there might be some truth to all those SAD articles out there.
 So this is me, facing the music and accepting gloomy weather has a tendency to make me gloomy as well.
-After noticing this in myself more and more the last few years, I went into winter this year determined to stay ahead of seasonal depression in hopes of nipping it in the bud altogether.
+After noticing this in myself more and more the last few years, I went into winter this year determined to stay ahead of seasonal depression in hopes of nipping it altogether.

 Over the weekend, I got a real understanding of just how much sunshine makes a difference for me.
 We had a bitter cold front here in Cincinnati with temperatures dropping below zero.
 But even amidst the frigid cold temps, two days of constant sunshine helped keep my spirits up – to the point where I even enjoyed taking a walk in the freezing cold.
 (Something that would feel like absolute torture on a standard gray winter day.)